Hit by another driver? Here’s how their insurer pays for repairs to your car.

 When would I be not at fault for a car accident?

-In the field of car insurance, liability is considered exclusively in relation to motor vehicle accidents.
-There are plenty of other situations in which your car can be damaged through no fault of your own, ranging from vandalism to bushfire or hail.
-Damage of this kind is usually covered by comprehensive car insurance, but you may still have to pay an applicable deductible.
+In the field of car insurance, liability is considered exclusively in relation to car accidents.
+There are plenty of other situations where your car can be damaged through no fault of your own, ranging from vandalism to fire or hail.
+This is usually covered by comprehensive car insurance, but you may have to pay a deductible.

 When two or more cars are involved, the percentage of liability is often shared between the parties.
 However, there are some situations in which only one driver is likely to be considered completely at fault, unless unless there was any action you could have taken to prevent the accident, such as swerving or applying the brakes.